 Thailand works for every age, but the trip looks completely different depending on which year of school your child is in.
 Here is what we have seen work, and what we have seen wear families down.

 • Babies (0 to 2).
 Doable.
-Single-base trip is best.
+A single base trip is best.
 Pick one calm beach resort in Hua Hin, Khao Lak, or Krabi’s Klong Muang stretch.
 Stay 7 to 10 nights.
-Skip island-hopping.
+Skip island hopping.
 Heat and humidity are the main strain on infants, so target November to February.
 Carrier beats stroller everywhere outside of malls and airports.

 Everything below is the detail behind these four answers.